-The Annual General Meeting of the Association is held in the first half of each year and members of the Association can nominate for positions on the Board as applicable at each AGM.
+The Annual General Meeting of the Association is held in the first half of each year.
+Members of the Association can nominate for positions on the Board as applicable.
 Members with appropriate skills, related experiences or a particular interest in assisting the growth and stability of the School are encouraged to contact the Board Secretary directly.

-Goora Gan Steiner School is a member of Independent Schools Queensland (ISQ) and also maintains a membership with Steiner Education Australia (SEA), which ensures the integrity of Steiner Education.
-Close working relationships with other member Steiner Schools are fostered to promote access to all available expertise, mentoring and collaborative curricuum planning.
+Goora Gan Steiner School is a member of Independent Schools Queensland (ISQ) and maintains a membership with Steiner Education Australia (SEA), which ensures the integrity of Steiner Education.
+Close working relationships with other member Steiner Schools are fostered to promote access to all available expertise, mentoring and collaborative curriculum planning.